Pet Vaccines With Your Montrose Veterinarian

 First, it’s about keeping pets healthy; second, it’s about keeping unnecessary vet bills at bay.
 Pet vaccines administered by The Montrose Veterinary Clinic, your number one veterinarian in Montrose, are the key factor in our commitment to keeping our pet patients healthy and thriving.
-Without the protection of these vaccines, your pet is subject to potential pain, misery and even death.

 Keeping your pet well means avoiding needless illnesses that are dangerous and potentially deadly.
 Avoiding these illnesses means keeping up with the necessary schedule of cat and dog vaccinations.
 This schedule begins when puppies and kittens are 8 weeks old and continues right on throughout their lifetime.

 How Pet Vaccines Work

 When pet vaccines are administered, a tiny amount of an actual disease is injected into the pet’s bloodstream.
 For puppies and kittens, this is a smaller amount to gradually build up their immune system without overwhelming it.
 The pet’s immune system develops antibodies against the injected substances so that if they become exposed to the disease at some point, they will either fight it off completely, or develop a much lighter and less dangerous case of it.
 National veterinary experts classify two types of pet vaccines: core and non-core, which are described in more detail below.

 Core Dog Vaccinations

 Core vaccinations are those deemed absolutely necessary for keeping pets protected from these dangerous and potentially fatal illnesses: